swangarch/push_swap/README.md

 chekcer takes the same numbers, and take in stdin the instructions to check if these instructions can actually sort the stack, then print "OK\n" or "KO\n"

-The program has to handle input error, if input is not integer, the program should display "Error\n"
+The program has to handle input errors, if input is not integer, the program should display "Error\n"

 Basic rules:
 there are two stacks a and b.